turingschool/try-turing/info-turing/index.md

 In this program, students focus on building the "client-side" of applications where code is executed in the browser.

 Front End students will learn:
-- How to write HTML, CSS, and JavaScript, leveraging the React framework.
+- How to build applications with HTML, CSS, and JavaScript, leveraging the React framework.
 - How to create front end applications that gather data from a user.
 - How to talk to other applications (APIs) to send and gather data.
 - How to create accessible webpages.